by Adam Lawrence

 Plunk a random golfer down at TPC Sawgrass, then drive him south to the new Streamsong resort with its side-by-side Coore/Crenshaw and Doak courses built among the faux dunes of a former phosphate mine, and he might not see the connection.
 Yet, of course, both Doak and Coore got their starts working with Pete Dye, andboth credit him for teachingthem the most crucial lesson of all—the need to keep control of construction, or at least the fine work of shaping features, floating greens, and finalizing grassing lines.

 There is an inevitable tension, though both sides like to downplay it, between golf architects and contractors.
 Both have an interest in parking their bulldozers on the others’ lawns; there is only so much money to be made from any given project, and a dollar that goes to one consultant can’t be earned by another.
 So contractors, increasingly, are telling clients that they, generally the much bigger firms, are better placed to be the lead advisor on a project.
 Some employ in-house golf designers; others regard it as a service, essentially something that can be subcontracted out.
-This is anathema to the golf architects, whose raison d’etre is to be the client’s closest confidant, helping him get the most for his money and to
+This is anathema to the golf architects, whose raison d’etre is to be the client’s closest confidant, helping him get the most for his money and to achieve his goals.

 There is no right or wrong way here.
 It is down to the individual client and the circumstances of a project.
 Nonetheless, the decline of the large design firm, with several lead architects and a substantial backroom of CAD technicians, is clearly giving rise to a breed of more hands-on designers who are as comfortable running a backhoe as they are doing a grading plan.